Staffing Levels and Dependency Audit - Care Homes

 • Q5 | Unanswered

-Are staffing decisions demonstrably aligned to residents’ needs, safety, and outcomes (not purely budget-led)?
+Are staffing decisions demonstrably aligned to residents' needs, safety, dignity and outcomes, not purely budget-led?

 Supporting Notes